Mikhail Frolenko

-Mikhail Fedorovich Frolenko (November 1848, Stavropol – February 18, 1938, Moscow) was a Russian revolutionary, populist, member of the Executive Committee of the People's Will.
+Mikhail Fedorovich Frolenko (Russian: Михаил Фёдорович Фроленко; November 1848 – February 18, 1938) was a Ukrainian revolutionary, populist, and a member of the Executive Committee of the People's Will, who was implicated in the assassination of the Tsar Alexander II.

 Biography

 He was the son of a retired sergeant major.
 In 1870 he graduated from the Stavropol Gymnasium, then studied at the Petersburg Institute of Technology, from 1871 at the Petrovsky Agricultural Academy in Moscow.

 In 1873–1874, Frolenko was a member of the Moscow circle of Tchaikovites, conducted propaganda among the workers, and participated in "going to the people" in the Urals.
 Since 1874, he was in an illegal situation.
+In 1876, he travelled to St Petersburg to ask revolutionaries for money to organise a revolt he was planning to set off in Yelizavetgrad, in Ukraine, but was turned away.
 Since 1878, a member of the society "Land and Liberty", a participant in the Lipetsk and Voronezh congresses.

-With the emergence of "Narodnaya Volya" – a member of its executive committee, a participant in the assassination attempts of Emperor Alexander II in November 1879 near Odessa and March 1, 1881.
-Arrested on March 17, 1881, in Saint Petersburg.
-In the Trial of the 20, Frolenko was sentenced to death, replaced by eternal hard labor, which he served in the Alekseevsky ravelin, from 1884, in the Shlisselburg fortress.
-Released in October 1905.
+In 1877, Frolenko successfully helped a fellow revolutionary, Viktor Kostyurin, escape from prison.
+In 1878, he organised the escape of three other revolutionaries, Leo Deutsch, Yakov Stefanovich, and Ivan Bokhanovsky, from Kyiv prison.
+Using a false passport, he obtained a post as an odd-job man, and within two months was promoted to the post of warder, and then, by an elaborate ruse, arranged to be put in charge of the corridor where the three prisoners were held.
+On the night of the planned escape, he brought them a change of clothes, unlocked their cells, and the four of them walked out, where a fellow revolutionary, Valerian Osinsky was waiting with a coach and horses.

+After Osinsky had been arrested and hanged, Frolenko planned to kill General Eduard Totleben, Governor of Odesa, in revenge, but was unable to organise the attempt, and decided that assassinating officials was a side issue, and the more important target was the Tsar, and he moved to St Petersburg to join "Narodnaya Volya", and was co-opted onto its executive committee, and became the husband, or lover, of a fellow revolutionary, Tatyana Lebedeva.